VitLife

 What is vitiligo?

-Vitiligo, also called ‘leucoderma’ is a long-term skin condition that causes an area of the skin to lose its colour (pigmentation), which results in the area looking white or pink in appearance.
+Vitiligo, also called ‘leucoderma’, is a long-term (chronic) skin condition that causes an area of the skin to lose its colour (pigmentation).
+Melanocytes (the skin cells that make pigment) which results in the area looking white or pink in appearance.

 Vitiligo can actually appear anywhere on the body, but it’s more likely to develop in some of the following areas: